-The Assistant FSO is responsible for all aspects of the Company’s Security Program and serves as the central focal point, and point of contact, for security matters on behalf of Giant Oak.
-The FSO assures compliance with security regulations in accordance with Contract guidelines and, advises departments regarding security regulations and procedures.
+The Assistant FSO is responsible for supporting all aspects of the Company’s Security Program and serves as the central focal point, and point of contact, for security matters on behalf of Giant Oak.
+The Assistant FSO assures compliance with security regulations in accordance with contract guidelines and advises departments regarding security regulations and procedures.
 The position processes employees for security clearance, protects classified information, and routinely interacts with Government agencies on security matters.

 Consistently interpret, implement and maintain an effective security program that is compliant with Government policies and guidance

 Develop and implement security plans and procedures, as well as maintain the oversight of existing processes

 Process employees for initial investigation and reinvestigation as required for U.S. Government security clearances to include, tracking investigations, submitting requests to the customer, and having subsequent interface with customer security personnel.